- Co-facilitated an introductory workshop about ableism and audism at the D Center

 I need care; I demand access.
 I will not leave my fatigue at home or my transness at the door.

-This article was accepted for publication, compensated at $40, by a well-known website, but a year later, they haven’t been able to uphold their offer, so I’m publishing it on my own platform instead.
 If you appreciate my work and can afford to do so, please support me by becoming a patron or tipping me with the Cash app at $kaylarosenzines.

 I’ve always struggled with the coming-of-age genre.
 From my complete alienation from Holden Caulfield to my disappointing disconnects with lesbian and bi protagonists Molly Bolt (Rubyfruit Jungle), Sophie Winters (Far From You), and Cameron Post (The Miseducation of Cameron Post), coming-of-age has left me cold.
 Not so with Juliet Milagros Palante in Gabby Rivera’s Juliet Takes a Breath.
 Juliet Takes a Breath is the vividly relatable coming-of-age novel I wish I could send to a younger version of myself.